knennigtri/merge-markdown-for-typora/merge-markdown/module-review.md

 # Use merge-markdown for Review
+**Prerequisite:** merge-markdown must be [installed](install.md)

-Depending on the review type, you can either output the module file from Typora as a PDF or you can have more control with merge-markdown.
+Depending on the review type, you can either output the module file from [Typora as a PDF](https://support.typora.io/Export/#pdf) or you can have more control with [merge-markdown](https://github.com/knennigtri/merge-markdown/blob/main/README.md#supported-output-options).

 Consider: